ibm-cloud-docs/ContinuousDelivery/nl/pt/BR/troubleshoot_cd.md

 `This pipeline was created, but might be missing jobs, stages, or other resources.
 You can use this pipeline, or if you prefer, you can delete it and create another pipeline.`

-Normalmente, esse problema é causado por um erro em sua definição de pipeline.yaml.
+Geralmente, esse problema é causado por um erro em sua definição de pipeline.yaml.
 {: tsCauses}

 É possível usar qualquer um dos métodos a seguir para depurar esse erro: